The Sledding Hill and Disc Golf Course ARE Allowed on Natural Areas.

 Update September 2025:

 We’ve written about this before.
-And, as we’ve said all along, the City code ALLOWS for sledding and disc golf in Natural Areas at the discretion of the Natural Areas Department.
+And, as we’ve said all along, the City code ALLOWS sledding and disc golf in Natural Areas at the discretion of the Natural Areas Department.
 Here, the Natural Areas Director says the Department would consider retaining these activities due to their popularity in the community if Hughes becomes a 100% Natural Area.
 (Remember, Vote for 303 and Against 2H!)

 From the Coloradoan (June 26, 2025)